JunaidLoonat/unitools/README.markdown

 Above procedure will drop you into a shell on the box without crashing the server (*winks at Eeye*).

-Of coure you might want to upload other goodies as well right after nc.exe - fscan.exe seems a good choice :)
+Of course you might want to upload other goodies as well right after nc.exe - fscan.exe seems a good choice :)

 This procedure is nice for servers that are very tightly